 The criminal defense attorney will often file a motion to reduce the bond amount in conjunction with the motion to lift the Nebbia hold.

-The legal premise for the Nebbia holds are based on the decision in U.S. v.
+The legal premise for the Nebbia hold is based on the decision in U.S. v.
 Nebbia, 357 F.2d 303 (2d Cir.1966).
 In Florida, both rule and statute authorize a similar type of hearing.

 Section 903.046(2) authorizes the court to inquire into “the source of funds used to post bail” as well as into any other facts, to ensure the defendant’s appearance in court.